 Love them and bond with them, but keep in mind that you are just their foster parent.
 You are there to prepare them to go to their forever home.

 10. Don’t Forget About Your Own Fur Babies

-Something that is very easy to do when fostering kittens is to forget about your own pets!
-You can get so busy and wrapped up in the kittens that you forget to show your own fur babies love as well.
+Something very easy to do when fostering kittens is to forget about your own pets!
+You can get so busy and wrapped up in the kittens that you forget to show your other fur babies love as well.